 Chapter 2: Tips for Building STEM Lesson Plans

-Even though the importance and benefits of a STEM education are clear, there are still many difficulties and challenges when providing effective lessons in STEM.
+Even though the importance and benefits of STEM education are clear, there are still many difficulties and challenges when providing effective lessons in STEM.
 Teachers who wish to provide more enriching STEM lessons and activities will benefit from these helpful tips.

 A. Encourage exploration and teamwork among students in STEM lessons (Education Week)